jinbora0720/bags/README.md

 **Note:** The current version is tested on R version 4.1.0 under Ubuntu 20.04.2.

-**FAQ:** In case installation fails, confirm if all mandatory tools are available to compile the package.
+**FAQ:** In case installation fails, please confirm if all mandatory tools are available to compile the package.
 For more help, check [R for macOS](https://mac.r-project.org/tools/) or [R for Windows](https://cran.r-project.org/bin/windows/Rtools/).